marcloeb/rareskills/rsWeek13/EN_25_Motorbike.md

 # Ethernaut 25: Motorbike

 Learn about the UUPS pattern.
-Initalization of a implementation combined with a delegatecall on the implementation will give a security breach.
+Initalization of a implementation combined with a delegatecall on the implementation is a security breach.

 ## The Task Intro